pguttula/Networks/README.txt

   highlighted for first 10 messages recived correctly.

 Go-Back N Protocol:
+* Use cc -w prog2_gbn.c to compile code
 * output_gbn.pdf has the corruption, loss and recovery scenarios highlighted for first 20 messages recived correctly.

 Selective- Repeat Protocol:
+* Use cc -w prog2_sr.c to compile code
 * output_sr.pdf has the corruption, loss and recovery scenarios highlighted for first 20 messages recived correctly.
+* Modified simulator code to set multiple timers.
+  Modified the functions A_timerinterrupt, starttimer, stoptimer